donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 }
 ```

 `publisher` is a required field which represents the person or organisation which publishes this extension.
-I'll show you later how you create a _publisher_. `engines.vscode` is also required and specifies which VS Code versions your extension supports.
+I'll show you later how you create a _publisher_ and I'll also explain `scripts['vscode:prepublish']` in [the publishing section](#our-first-release). `engines.vscode` is also required and specifies which VS Code versions your extension supports.

 `activationEvents` is not required.
 You use [activation events](https://code.visualstudio.com/docs/extensionAPI/activation-events) to tell VS Code _when_ your extension needs to be loaded, so your extension isn't loaded automatically in every project and slows you down, even if you don't need it.
 In this case I said that the extension should be loaded, if a `.vscode/extensions.json` file can be found in the workspace.